ComradOrg/www/README.md

 bash <(curl -s komrade.app/run)
 ```

 Then hit enter.
-[That](https://github.com/Komrade/Komrade/blob/master/script/micro_installer) grabs a shortcut to [this auto-installer script](https://github.com/Komrade/Komrade/blob/master/script/install).
-It will install Komrade in a virtual Python environment into a folder of your choosing.
+[That](https://github.com/Comrad/Comrad/blob/master/script/micro_installer) grabs a shortcut to [this auto-installer script](https://github.com/Comrad/Comrad/blob/master/script/install).
+It will install Comrad in a virtual Python environment into a folder of your choosing.

 ### Run